-As at 31 December 2016, all the Fund's loans were made only to public sector borrowers, and such loans generally carry full sovereign guarantee or the equivalent from the borrowing member state.
+As at December 31, 2017, all the Fund's loans were made only to public sector borrowers, and such loans carry full sovereign guarantee or the equivalent from the borrowing member state.

 The Fund's credit risk management framework is based on a systematic credit risk assessment using a uniform internal credit risk rating scale that is calibrated to reflect the Fund's statistical loss expectations as shown in the table below.